Campus Box 1114

 St. Louis, MO 63130

 My primary research project is a study of tobacco agriculture and Mexican farm labor migration.
-My latest book, entitled Tobacco Capitalism: Growers, Migrant Workers, and the Changing Face of a Global Industry, tells the story of the people who live and work on U.S. tobacco farms at a time when the global tobacco industry is undergoing profound changes.
-Against the backdrop of the antitobacco movement, the globalization and industrialization of agriculture, and intense debates over immigration, I draw on years of field research to examine the moral and financial struggles of growers, the difficult conditions that affect Mexican migrant workers, and the complex politics of citizenship and economic decline in communities dependent on this most harmful commodity.
+My latest book, entitled Tobacco Capitalism: Growers, Migrant Workers, and the Changing Face of a Global Industry, was awarded the 2013 Delmos Jones and Jagna Sharff Memorial Prize for the Critical Study of North America from the Society for the Anthropology of North America, as well as the 2012 James Mooney Award from the Southern Anthropological Society, and was a finalist for both the 2012 Book Prize from the Society for the Anthropology of Work and the 2013 Julian Steward Award from the Anthropology and Environment Section of the American Anthropological Association.
+Tobacco Capitalism tells the story of the people who live and work on U.S. tobacco farms at a time when the global tobacco industry is undergoing profound changes.
+Against the backdrop of the antitobacco movement, the globalization and industrialization of agriculture, and intense debates over immigration, the book draws on years of field research to examine the moral and financial struggles of growers, the difficult conditions that affect Mexican migrant workers, and the complex politics of citizenship and economic decline in communities dependent on tobacco leaf, this commodity that is linked to grave human and environmental health problems.

 Peter Benson (2012) Biopolitical Injustice and Contemporary Capitalism.
 American Ethnologist 39(3):488-490.